Platelet Rich Plasma (PRP)

 Platelet rich plasma (PRP) is concentrated blood plasma which contains approximately three to five times the number of platelets found in normal circulating blood.
 In addition, it contains platelet derived growth factor (PDGF), vascular endothelial growth factor (VEGF), transforming growth factor (TGF) and other bioactive proteins that aid in wound healing and possibly hair growth.

-There are commercially available kits for PRP treatment.
+There are commercially available systems for PRP treatment.
 These include: Cydomedix, Emcyte Pure PRP, Angel system, and Harvest system.
-PRP is sometimes combined with A-Cell.
+PRP is sometimes combined with A-Cell, although the benefit of this combination is speculative.

-For the medical treatment of hair loss, some practitioners claim that PRP can be used to stimulate the growth of follicles, thereby reversing hair miniaturization seen in androgenetic alopecia, and even to prevent hair loss.
+For the medical treatment of hair loss, practitioners use PRP to stimulate the growth of follicles, thereby reversing the hair miniaturization seen in androgenetic alopecia (common baldness).

 What are the Indications for PRP?